superfell/zkSforce/README.md

 	// See the OAuthDemo sample for more info.

-## Major Update
+# Updating from older versions
-vXXXXX is a major update where a significant amount of the code is now code-generated from the partner WSDL, because of this there are a number of API changes that might affect an existing project that you're trying to update to this version of zkSforce.
+v29 is a major update where a significant amount of the code is now code-generated from the partner WSDL, because of this there are a number of API changes that might affect an existing project that you're trying to update to this version of zkSforce.

  * some files have had the casing of their filename fixed to match the classname (e.g. zkChildRelationship.h is now ZKChildRelationship.h)
  * The Id property on ZKDescribeLayout is now called id